RacingThePlanet: RacingThePlanet: Nepal 2011

 In 2011 the race took place in the Annapurna region of Nepal, outside the town of Pokhara.
 This was the most mountainous of RacingThePlanet's events so far, with a total elevation gain and loss over the course of 18,700 metres (61,300 feet), with the highest elevation that competitors reached being 3,200 metres (10,500 feet).

 The course began at Mardi Kholas and wound its way through the foothills of the Himalayas through Beni, Poon Hill, Birethanti and Begnas Lake.

-The local race director was Karma Sherpa, a three time Everest summiter who helped set the course on tracks used for generations by local Nepalese farmers to reach their crops and water.
+The local race director was Karma Sherpa, a three time Everest summiteer who helped set the course on tracks used for generations by local Nepalese farmers to reach their crops and water.